Island hopping on the Aeolian Islands

 If I’d known there would be a clear view that night, I would have climbed it again without hesitation.
 I will just have to go back to Stromboli again some day… 😉

-Stromboli volcano, Aeolian Islands, Italy
+Stromboli volcano and observatory, Aeolian Islands, Italy.

 The observatory on the lower flank of Stromboli.